top of page

 Curriculum of Justice Podcast

 Curriculum of Justice is JEP’s audio series featuring conversations with scholars, advocates, and directly impacted voices on contemporary criminal justice.
-The series opens with UC Berkeley Law Professor and JEP advisor Jonathan Simon and examines the legal, institutional, and human forces shaping the future of the justice system.
+The series launched with UC Berkeley Law Professor and JEP advisor Jonathan Simon and examines the legal and institutional forces shaping the future of the justice system.

 Season 1